khulnasoft/jupyterlab-khulnasoft/README.md

 ### Credits

-Many thanks to the `codemirror-codeium` project for the inspiration and the initial implementation of the Codeium integration with CodeMirror 6: https://github.com/val-town/codemirror-codeium
+Many thanks to the `codemirror-khulnasoft` project for the inspiration and the initial implementation of the Khulnasoft integration with CodeMirror 6: https://github.com/val-town/codemirror-khulnasoft

 The protobuf files were copied from that repo and reused as is in this project.